Starting a New Job? 7 Items for Your Financial Checklist

 Cash it out and pay hefty penalties and taxes on any earnings?

-“To understand the pros and cons of your decisions, you might want to get objective guidance,” says Jeff Ricchiuti, Director of Advisor Services at CAP COM Financial Services.
+“To understand the pros and cons of your decisions, you might want to get objective guidance,” says Jeff Ricchiuti, Director of Advisor Services at Broadview Wealth Management.
 “Talk with a qualified financial advisor, especially if you’re thinking about cashing out some, or all, of your old 401(k).”

 □ 6.
 Explore Health Savings Account and Flexible Spending Account options.